zchristy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  `A: The Document Object Model is a cross-platform and language-independent API that treats an HTML document as a tree structure where each node is an object representing a part of the document.`

 2. What is an event?

+  `A: JavaScript's interaction with HTML is handled through events that happen when the user or the browser manipulates a page`

 3. What is an event listener?

+  `A: The EventListener interface represents an object that can handle an event dispatched by an EventTarget object`

 4. Why would we convert a NodeList into an Array?

+  `A: You would convert a NodeList into an Array to use methods like .map(), .filter() .bind().
+NodeList do not have the same properties as an Array.`

 5. What is a component?

+  `A: A Component is a block of reusable code that can be interchangeable in different projects.
+Usually wrapped with in a Class`

 ### Git Set up